harishh1906/Self-Hosted-LLM/README.md

 **Harish** — [@harishh1906](https://github.com/harishh1906)

-> Built as part of the VirtueThreatX security platform — a production AI-powered security advisory engine for enterprise vulnerability management.
+> Built as part of the security platform — a production AI-powered security advisory engine for enterprise vulnerability management.

 ---